 A rent regulation policy must provide a mechanism for determining the cap on rent increases that a landlord can impose in a particular year.
 This mechanism typically consists of two components.
 The first sets a cap on the maximum amount by which the landlord may raise rent in a year.
 This cap is typically determined by a board or agency according to a given set of criteria, and is often based on changes in the Consumer Price Index (CPI), though different mechanisms are used in some jurisdictions to determine increases based on operating costs.

 While the primary concern of rent regulation laws is rent increases, many rent regulation laws also include other tenant protections, such as just-cause eviction requirements and a right to lease renewals.
+These policies share an overarching goal of providing tenants with predictable costs and stability in housing.

 Rent regulation policies often require state authorization even when limited to specific localities or localities exceeding a certain size.
-Smaller localities may find the efficacy of rent regulation limited if other regional housing markets are not included under the same regulatory framework.
+Smaller municipalities may find the efficacy of rent regulation limited if other regional housing markets are not included under the same regulatory framework.
 In softRefers to a “soft housing market.”
 Although there is no standard industry definition, a softening housing market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. (adapted from HUD) or softening rental markets, rent regulation may make it more challenging for property owners to participate in community revitalization efforts that target aesthetic conditions on the exterior, or to remedy physical deterioration from poor or limited maintenance.

 Impact on investment